 Ensure that large mats, in complete door widths and at least 2 metres in length, are placed at all entrances so dirt and gravel is not walked in.
 Clean the mats frequently.

-Remove sweat and fatty soap deposits with Junckers Sylva Sport Cleaner so the floor does not become slippery.
+Remove sweat and fatty soap deposits with Junckers Neutralizer so the floor does not become slippery.

 USE OF ADHESIVE TAPE AND LOGOS